MidnightDreamerX17/skill20/Trappings/NamedItems.md

 ### Point-and-Shoot Weapons

 Blender Blaster +1 (Musket) (2,000 gold) - Ranged.
 Reload with 4 attack actions.
-Does not require gunpowder, and is instead loaded with forks and knives.
+Does not require gunpowder, and is loaded with forks and knives instead of musket shot.
 1d6+1 puncture damage.

 ### Throwing Weapons